 \subsection{Rotationally split multiplets and asymmetries}

 As introduced in Sect.~\ref{sec:splittings}, rotation splits non-radial modes into multiplets with splittings proportional to the averaged envelope rotation rate.
 We now return to the 14 stars with likely multiplets (not used in the definition set to construct the KDE in Sect.\,5.3).
 We now have their probabilistic mode identification.
 Adding them to the 19 stars with deterministic identification from the full multiplet structure we had already from Sect.\,5.2, they compose a sample of 33 stars with multiplets which we now use to study the stellar rotation properties.
 The full sample of these 33 stars with multiplets is shown in Figs.~\ref{fig:train_multiplets} and \ref{fig:add_multiplets}.

-In Fig.~\ref{fig:split_rot}, we show the observed splittings against the estimated surface rotation rate.
-As expected, a clear positive correlation between the rotation rate and the splitting is observed.
+In Fig.~\ref{fig:split_rot}, we show the observed splittings against the estimated (projected) surface rotation rate.
+As expected, a positive correlation between the rotation rate and the splitting is observed.
 Yet, we recall that \bceph{} stars can have strong radial differential rotation \citep{Aerts2003,Pamyatnykh2004,Burssens2023} and the surface rotation rate may differ from the internal rotation rate at the fractional radius where the mode is most sensitive.
 Stars at $v\sin i=0$\,km\,s$^{-1}$ have undetectable line broadening in \emph{Gaia}, yet we include them here as they are included as such in \emph{Gaia} DR3.

 We also mark the absolute asymmetries (maximum difference to the mean splitting) in Fig.~\ref{fig:split_rot}.
 For most of the stars this asymmetry is small, though it is pronounced for a minority.
-A purely rotationally split multiplet would consist of evenly and symmetrically spaced components if the Coriolis force, due to the mean envelope rotation, has only a small influence, allowing for a first-order perturbative approach to compute the oscillation mode frequencies.
+A purely rotationally split multiplet would consist of evenly and symmetrically spaced components if the Coriolis force due to the mean envelope rotation has only a small influence.
+This allows for a first-order perturbative approach to compute the oscillation mode frequencies.
 However, second-order effects are relevant for \bceph{} stars and include rotational deformation of the star \citep{Saio1981}.
 This effect shifts the split frequencies asymmetrically with respect to the central frequency \citep{Dziembowski1992, Goupil2000}.
-In addition, properties such as magnetic fields \citep[e.g.][]{Bugnet2021} or binarity \citep[e.g.][]{Guo2024} also influence the asymmetry of split multiplets, leading to asymmetries in the observed frequency spectra and enabling detailed asteroseismic inferences (e.g. Vanlaer et al., in prep.).
+In addition, magnetic fields \citep[e.g.][]{Bugnet2021} or binarity \citep[e.g.][]{Guo2021} also influence the split multiplets, leading to asymmetries in the observed frequency spectra and enabling detailed asteroseismic inferences \citep{Guo2024}.

 \cite{Guo2024} \citep[see also][]{Goupil2000,Deheuvels2017} define the observed asymmetry as